Top End Rebuilt and Break-In Procedures

 The cylinder head will be installed with a new head gasket and torqued to its proper specifications.
 Copper head gaskets should be annealed before installed.
 Pushrod tubes, pushrods, timing chains and cam gears can all be reinstalled and properly adjusted.
 Valves will need to be adjusted using the valve adjustment sequence in the manufacturer’s service manual.
 The rocker box is reinstalled and torqued down next.
 Reinstall the intake, intake seals, throttle body and carburetor systems.
 Replace the engine oil and add zinc supplements if needed.
 Install all other necessary parts to make the motorcycle ridable again.

 The break-in process is very important.
 This allows the metal components to wear against each other and create the perfect seal.
 If done incorrectly, piston rings may never fully seat or the valves may leak.
 This is also important when installing a new camshaft.
 For the break-in the process, it is very important to run the bike with a load on it.
 The best way to do this is to ride the motorcycle.
 The motorcycle should be warmed up to operating temperature.
 This is very important – do not ride the motorcycle as soon as it starts.
-Beating on the motorcycle is not a good idea, it should be taken through the gears at moderate RPMS.
-No burnouts should be attempted during the break in period.
-The cross hatches on the cylinder walls act like a file to grind the piston rings to conform the shape of the cylinder.
+Beating on the motorcycle is not a good idea; it should be taken through the gears at moderate RPM’s.
+No burnouts should be attempted during the break-in period.
+The cross hatches on the cylinder walls act like a file to grind the piston rings to conform to the shape of the cylinder.
 This allows for a tight oil and compression seal.
 After 20 miles or so, the engine oil should be dumped and replaced.
 Little metal shavings may appear in the oil.
 This is an important reason to change the oil.

-Once the engine has been put through heat cycles, the pistons should seat and the break in process should be complete.
-However if excessive oil is being burned or exhaust gasses are leaking from the intake, the rings most likely failed to seat and the whole process of replacing the rings and cross hatching will have to be repeated.
+Once the engine has been put through heat cycles, the pistons should seat and the break-in process should be complete.
+However if excessive oil is being burned or exhaust gases are leaking from the intake, the rings most likely failed to seat and the whole process of replacing the rings and cross hatching will have to be repeated.
 Also, once the engine has gone through its heat cycles, all bolts should be re-torqued.
 Timing and valve adjustments may be necessary to fine tune the engine.
 Follow all manufacturer’s specifications and enjoy the ride!